nnicho12/Noah-Nicholson-Portfolio-Lab/docs/Labs/L02/index.md

-# A2 – Truss Stress Analysis
+# L02 - Design and Slicing

 ## Objective